Skip to main content

 There are no changes to your accounts with First Tech, Addison Avenue, or First Tech Insurance Services right now.
 In the months to come, an integration team will make operational decisions to ensure any potential changes result in stronger benefits or enhanced features for you.
 So that’s good news!
 At the earliest, any potential change will happen in late 2026 when our operations come together as one combined company.
 When that time comes, of course our teams will help members and clients through any transition.

 That’s fabulous news!
 You’ll continue with your accounts at First Tech and DCU as you do today.
-As we approach merging in 2026, we’ll reach out and provide you more information on how we’ll support you through the transition.
+As we integrate in late 2026/2027, we’ll reach out and provide you more information on how we’ll support you through any change impacts during this transition..

 It is one of the largest mergers for any credit union and another example of our spirit of innovative partnerships.
 Yet it’s a very complementary fit for both organizations’ membership.
 We serve a similar membership, but in different parts of the country.
 That means we’ll be better able to serve our Select Employer Groups (SEGs) and members across the globe with an expanded branch network and call center hours, not to mention enhanced products and services.
 The good news is that you’ll still meet the same friendly employees at your local branch, but with expanded resources.
 Most importantly, we have a way of doing the right thing for our members.
 That’s the credit union difference, and it’s here to stay.